 Come on, man.

 Also—and I’m only going to say this once—I love you.
 I was never really comfortable saying it, and I’ll blame that on you because you didn’t say it much either for a good while there.
 But you made an effort, I noticed it, and I would have gotten there in maybe one or two more birthdays.
 Probably.
-But you had to go and die young, so I’m pinning this one on you twice.
+But you had to go and die young, so I’m pinning this one on you twice over.

 For those of you who have stumbled upon this, if you want to get to know a bit about who my father was, I’ve put together a little blog under his name.
 My sister and I are slowly organizing old pictures and things there.
 He was a remarkable, charming, and very silly man, so you might even get a kick out of it.